oorestisime/oioannou/src/content/blog/internal-company-agent-lessons.md

 In [my recent AI engineering setup article](/blog/ai-engineering-setup-15-months-later/), I briefly explained how an observability project at [Bold.org](https://bold.org/) turned into an internal company agent.

-The short version is that back in January 2026 we had structured backend events in ClickHouse, engineers could investigate them with SQL, and I wanted to see whether an agent could do the same.
+The short version is that back in January 2026, Bold.org had structured backend events in ClickHouse, engineers could investigate them with SQL, and I wanted to see whether an agent could do the same.
 It worked, so I kept connecting more company systems.
-Within weeks, people across Bold.org's engineering, product, support, and operations teams were using it.
+Within weeks, people across Bold.org were using it.
+It eventually became useful across engineering, product, support, operations, marketing, and growth.

 That summary makes the path sound much cleaner than it was.

-We made several decisions that helped the agent spread quickly.
-I also spent time solving problems we did not really have, left some important problems too late, and assumed things were obvious when they definitely were not.
+I made several decisions that helped the agent spread quickly.
+I also spent time solving problems I did not really have, left some important problems too late, and assumed things were obvious when they definitely were not.

 This is not a universal guide to building agents.
-It is a practical retrospective from building one inside a real company: five things I think we got right and five I would approach differently today.
+It is a practical retrospective from building one inside a real company: five things I think I got right and five I would approach differently today.

+## What this looked like in practice

+The first workflow was straightforward: I gave the agent read-only access to structured backend events in ClickHouse so it could investigate production questions.
+I then connected more of the systems where people already worked, including Slack, Linear, PostHog, and Grafana.

+The practical effect was bigger than a faster way to write SQL.
+Support could investigate many customer reports autonomously, without waiting for engineering or another team to provide context.
+For the workflows we targeted, investigations that previously took multiple hours and required finding the right access through three or four people could usually be completed in zero to one hour.
+The agent also automated parts of dashboard setup and analysis in PostHog and Grafana without requiring engineering to step in.

+At peak, the system consumed billions of tokens per month.
+That made usage analytics and cost awareness important, but it was also a useful signal that the tool had become part of how people worked rather than a demo that was occasionally opened.

+I made one security boundary deliberately simple.
+The agent is gated behind Google sign-in for our company domain, and all of its remote access is read-only.
+Rather than relying on the model to be smart about when a change is safe, I did not give it permissions to write to remote systems in the first place.

-## Five things we got right
+## Five things I got right

-### 1. We built it in public and used it in public
+### 1. I made it visible before it was finished

-By "public," I mean visible inside the company.
+By "visible," I mean visible inside the company.

 It is tempting to build an internal tool privately, make it feel complete, write an announcement, and then ask everyone to use it.
-We did almost the opposite.
-We used the agent in shared Slack channels and connected it to Linear, where people were already working and could see what it did.
+I did almost the opposite.
+I used the agent in shared Slack channels and connected it to Linear, where people were already working and could see what it did.

 This mattered more than any launch document.